THE BOTTOM LINE

 - Go advanced and build yourself a sleep stack with compounds like GABA and L-Theanine

 A lot of people turn to sleep aids to help whisk them off to dreamland.
 Unfortunately, many of the popular pharmaceutical options have a high risk of addiction and can also reduce the quality of sleep you get.
 Natural herb supplements can be a great way to reduce stress and increase your restorative sleep.
-Sleep aids aren’t a cure-all for sleep but adding them to your routine can make a big difference.
+While sleep aids aren’t a cure-all for sleep, adding them to your routine can make a big difference!

 Don’t be afraid to be basic!
 It’s always best to start with the basics when supplementing and build up from there